r1pk/network-monitor/README.md

 # Run the application in development mode with hot reload
 docker compose --profile development up -d --build
 ```

+Once started, the application will perform speed tests in 5-minute cycles.

+Go to `127.0.0.1:3000` in your web browser to see the results of the speed test results.

 ## Authors